Jair Jurrjens: Early life

-In 2002, Jurrjens's Curaçao Senior League team won the Senior League World Series in Bangor, Maine.
+In 2002, Jurrjens was on the Curaçao Senior League team won the Senior League World Series in Bangor, Maine.

 Jurrjens speaks English, Spanish, Dutch, and Papiamentu.

 Professional career

 Detroit Tigers

 Jurrjens was signed as an international free agent by the Detroit Tigers in 2003.
 In seven games during his 2003 campaign with the rookie-level Gulf Coast League Tigers, Jurrjens accumulated a 2–1 record with 20 strikeouts and just three walks.

-However, Jurrjens really broke out during his 2005 season with the West Michigan Whitecaps, the Tigers' Single-A affiliate.
+Jurrjens broke out during his 2005 season with the West Michigan Whitecaps, the Tigers' Single-A affiliate.
 In 26 games started, Jurrjens went 12–6 with 108 strikeouts and 36 walks.
 He was a mid-season Midwest League All Star.
 He continued to improve during the 2006 season, beginning with a 5–0, 2.08 ERA start with the Lakeland Tigers that resulted in him being named to the Florida State League mid-season All Star team.
 Jurrjens was promoted to the Erie SeaWolves, the Tigers' Double-A affiliate.
 In 12 games with the SeaWolves, Jurrjens went 4–3 with a 3.36 ERA.